 - Disciplinary actions against a CPA or CPA firm are not considered public information unless there is formal action, such as a Notice of Hearing, Consent Order, or Board Order issued by the Board.
 If an individual or firm has any public record disciplinary action on file with the Board, this information is available through the Board’s database.

 - Keep in mind that if you encounter a problem with a CPA who is not licensed by the North Carolina State Board of CPA Examiners or who has not been granted the practice privilege by the Board, the Board may not be able to assist you with a complaint against that practitioner.
 However, the Board will attempt to provide you with contact information for the appropriate regulatory body.
-The National Association of State Boards of Accountancy (NASBA) operates CPAVerify, a database that provides licensing information from 43 boards of accountancy.
+The National Association of State Boards of Accountancy (NASBA) operates CPAVerify, a database that provides licensing information from more than 40 boards of accountancy.

 - If you are using the Internet to obtain a directory of CPAs, be aware that a directory listing does not ensure that the practitioner is well-qualified or licensed.
 You still need to ask the appropriate questions and check the status of the practitioner’s license.
 Verify that the information about the practitioner or firm is accurate on its website.
 Is the individual or firm currently licensed?
 Has the individual or firm ever had its license disciplined in any way?
 Does the firm provide the same information by telephone as on the Internet?
 Does the physical address on the Internet match the address you received from the Board?
 Interview the practitioner by email or by telephone to ensure that he or she can provide the services you need.
 Inquire about procedures for providing and receiving information.
 Is the practitioner concerned about timeliness, accuracy, and confidentiality?
 If you are interested in income tax preparation services, ask if the practitioner can be reached later in the year if you need assistance with an audit.
 It is of primary importance to make certain that before any work is done by the CPA that you receive an engagement letter or other written documentation that details the work to be performed for you, who specifically will be performing the service, and the cost of the services.